-The post claims that a turbine “has to run continually for 50 years just to pay for the cost to manufacture and install the turbine”, pointing out that the lifespan of a turbine is about 25 years.
+The post claims that a turbine “has to spin continuously for 7 plus years just to replace the energy it took to manufacture the turbine”, pointing out that the lifespan of a turbine is about 25 years.
 The U.S. Energy Information Administration reports that the expected lifespan of a wind turbine is between 20 and 25 years, as claimed in the post.
-However, according to reliable assessments of wind farm efficiency, turbines will recoup their manufacturing, installation, dismantling, and disposal energy-costs after between one and six months of operation, resulting in up to 24 years of beneficial energy production[2,3,4].
+However, according to reliable assessments of wind farm efficiency, the energy costs of manufacturing, installing, dismantling, and disposing of wind turbines are recouped within one and six months of their operation, resulting in up to 24 years of beneficial energy production[2,3,4].
 Previous claims about the energy production of wind turbines were evaluated in this Climate Feedback review.

 The Oil Lubricant in a Turbine is a Comparatively Minor Environmental Concern

 The amount of oil used to lubricate moving parts in a wind turbine depends on the design, but typically ranges from 20 gallons to 200 gallons[9,10].
 The post suggests that if a seal breaks, the lubricant leaks out of the turbine and into the ground or water, implying that this can cause environmental harm.
 These two aspects of the claim are inaccurate and misleading.